 Van Life Water Heater

 If you want to enjoy hot water in your vehicle, you’ll need a van life hot water heater.
-This is a separate appliance that’s connected to your van conversion plumbing.
+This is a separate appliance that’s connected to the plumbing system of your campervan..
 It’s best if you want to take showers — if you only plan to use your sink, you can probably get away with just boiling water occasionally.

 Where To Get Water For Your Van’s Fresh Water Tank